EFTA Violations Need EFTA Lawyers.

 - Track the days.
 Credit bureaus have 30 days to respond.

 - Don’t give up.
-If they don’t respond, don’t investigate, don’t fix the errors, or claim that their investigation confirmed the bad data and fraudulent activity, you need a lawyer NOW.
+If they don’t respond, don’t investigate, don’t fix the errors, or claim that their investigation confirmed the bad data and fraudulent activity, you can absolutely fight these EFTA violations.
+You need a lawyer NOW.

 Frequently Asked Questions